Neiko97/Data-Science-Analytics-Projects/README.md

 2. **Google Cartoon Dataset:** This dataset consists of cartoon images from Google, offering a distinct and artistic style for comparison and transformation.

-### Training (coming soon)
+### Training

-The training process, including the final results, is documented in the provided Jupyter notebook.
+The training process, including the final results, is documented in on a kaggle notebook.
 The notebook serves as a comprehensive guide, detailing the training steps and showcasing the obtained results.
+You can see the results [here](https://www.kaggle.com/code/neikodamoi/notebookd1f3daa850)

 ### Note